Get to know the Conemaugh Valley Conservancy.

 The Stream Team

-In addition to education, the Stream Team also focuses on monitoring local streams and rivers, providing invaluable data on Abandoned Mine Drainage (AMD) to local Watersheds and conservation organizations.
-This work is important to ensure clean water throughout the valley.
+The Stream Team focuses on monitoring local streams and rivers, providing labor and support for local watershed groups.
+Our work provides the Department of Environmental Protection with invaluable data on Abandoned Mine Drainage (AMD) and water quality restore habitat and ensure clean water throughout the valley.

 The Upper Basin